| | | | |

 How to Make a Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion

 Preheat the oven to 350 degrees.
-Coat a mini baking dish with cooking spray.
+Coat a mini baking dish with butter or cooking spray.

 Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion